vishalkrishna8/QR-code-generator/README.md

 3. Push to the branch: git push origin new-feature

-4. Create a pull request
+4. Create a pull request.

-## License